All you need to know about this alternative route to qualification as a solicitor

 As determined by the SRA, in order to qualify as a solicitor in England and Wales, a candidate must:

 1) Have a law degree or equivalent

-2) Pass the Graduate Diploma in Law and/or Legal Practice Course, or both stages of the Solicitors Qualifying Examination
+2) Pass the Law Conversion Course and/or Legal Practice Course, or both stages of the Solicitors Qualifying Exam

 3) Completed two years qualifying work experience

 The full qualification route to becoming a Level 7 solicitor apprentice takes a total of six years, during which apprentices will complete all three of the above regulatory requirements.